Frooastside/wakanim-api/README.md

 >
 > The VM initializes the function table, as shown by [Code Example 4-1](https://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#wp2556).

-That means you can just take the offset, as an example we take the 0x30 from above, convert it to decimal (48), device it by 8 (6), and just take the 7th (don't forget counting from 0) function from the [JNI specification](./jni_spec.c), in this case `FindClass`.
+That means you can just take the offset, as an example we take the 0x30 from above, convert it to decimal (48), devide it by 8 (6), and just take the 7th (don't forget counting from 0) function from the [JNI specification](./jni_spec.c), in this case `FindClass`.

 So in the end, we can simplify the code from above into: